 While I’m honestly excited that so many families will get to experience a taste of homeschooling, I also remember what it was like for us those first few months of trying it out.
 It was fun and beautiful but also overwhelming and HARD.

-I’ve learned some things over the years that I want to share with you.
+I’ve learned some things over the years that I want to share with you while you are in some version of temporarily homeschooling.
 But before I share, I want to emphasize the most important thing: Every family is different.
 We all have our own unique interests and strengths and that is beautifully A-okay.
 So while reading through my lists of resources and advice, please just use what you think will mesh with your family and leave the rest.
 No comparisons or guilt allowed, okay?
 Let’s get started, shall we?

 First, Nurture Their Hearts – AND YOURS!